russellfunk/phd_toolbox/mysql/README.md

 * The best place to start is with MySQL Workbench's Data Import wizard (go to `Server -> Data Import`)
 * Another tool that can do this is `csvkit` (see the `csvsql` command) (https://csvkit.readthedocs.io/)

-## Bonus notes---Digging deeper
+## Digging deeper

-In my view, the best way to learn about MySQL is to use it for your research.
+The best way to learn about MySQL is to use it for your research.
 But it's also good to have a reference lying around for when you get stuck.
 See below for some resources that I've found (and continue to find) useful.

 * [MySQL (5th Edition) (Developer's Library)](https://www.amazon.com/MySQL-Developers-Library-Paul-DuBois/dp/0321833872/ref=sr_1_4?ie=UTF8&qid=1540413243&sr=8-4&keywords=mysql); save money by getting an older edition (4th edition should be fine)
 * [Stack Exchange site for databases](https://dba.stackexchange.com/)